atomone-hub/genesis/README.md

 collective "liquid staking" service providers.
 These $ATOMs will be automatically delegated via ICA (interchain accounts) to aligned validators as determined by the the system determined by the $ATOM1 stakers.
 The bonders of
-$ATOM toward this service will receive liquid $phATOM tokens.
+$ATOM toward this service will receive liquid $PHOTON tokens.

 In addition to Gaia's $ATOM, AtomOne's $ATOM1 tokens will also be bondable to
 $phATOM1 tokens.
-So there will be $phATOM along side $phATOM1 tokens, but with some differences in tokenomics between them.
-We have more control over $phATOM1 tokenomics, though the changes we introduce for $phATOM1 may be upstreamed to Gaia for $phATOM.
+So there will be $PHOTON along side $phATOM1 tokens, but with some differences in tokenomics between them.
+We have more control over $phATOM1 tokenomics, though the changes we introduce for $phATOM1 may be upstreamed to Gaia for $PHOTON.

-In return for delegating voting decisions from $ATOM bonded $phATOM holders to
+In return for delegating voting decisions from $ATOM bonded $PHOTON holders to
-$ATOM1 stakers, the AtomHub will offer the $phATOM holders the opportunity for all perpetuity, the merger of $phATOM to $phATOM1 according to a reasonable exchange ratio as determined by the best available means as determined by
+$ATOM1 stakers, the AtomHub will offer the $PHOTON holders the opportunity for all perpetuity, the merger of $PHOTON to $phATOM1 according to a reasonable exchange ratio as determined by the best available means as determined by
-$ATOM1 stakers, with a minimum conversion penalty of 20% and no more favorable to $phATOM than 1:2 by total market cap between $phATOM and $phATOM1.
-For clarity this means that upon the failure of Gaia the $phATOM token holders can dilute the $phATOM1 holders such that $phATOM1 holders have as low as 2/3 the underlying $ATOM1 as before the merge (but no less).
+$ATOM1 stakers, with a minimum conversion penalty of 20% and no more favorable to $PHOTON than 1:2 by total market cap between $PHOTON and $phATOM1.
+For clarity this means that upon the failure of Gaia the $PHOTON token holders can dilute the $phATOM1 holders such that $phATOM1 holders have as low as 2/3 the underlying $ATOM1 as before the merge (but no less).

-The conversion penalty may decrease below 20% for $phATOM to $phATOM1 merger with a Supermajority of $ATOM1 stakers.
+The conversion penalty may decrease below 20% for $PHOTON to $phATOM1 merger with a Supermajority of $ATOM1 stakers.

-AtomOne with a Constitutional Majority may decrease the merger ratio cap from 1:2 (1/3) even down to zero (e.g. to terminate the support of $phATOM) but the execution must be delayed for a period of at least 3 months to allow $phATOM holders to preempt this with a merge.
+AtomOne with a Constitutional Majority may decrease the merger ratio cap from 1:2 (1/3) even down to zero (e.g. to terminate the support of $PHOTON) but the execution must be delayed for a period of at least 3 months to allow $PHOTON holders to preempt this with a merge.
 Nothing outside of the merge will prevent
-$phATOM holders from being able to redeem their due pro-rata $ATOM tokens for all time.
+$PHOTON holders from being able to redeem their due pro-rata $ATOM tokens for all time.

-Should the $phATOM be discontinued in support as decided by AtomOne with a Constitution Majority (which is NOT signified by a merger ratio cap of 0 by itself but must be a separate proposal), the $phATOM holders must be made whole by redistributing the underlying $ATOM tokens to their respective $phATOM holders completely with the same exchange factors applied to everyone equally, but as with decreasing the merger ratio cap, (for the purpose of giving precedent to the $phATOM -> $phATOM1 merge mechanism) this must be delayed by a period of 3 months to allow $phATOM holders to preempt this with a merge.
+Should the $PHOTON be discontinued in support as decided by AtomOne with a Constitution Majority (which is NOT signified by a merger ratio cap of 0 by itself but must be a separate proposal), the $PHOTON holders must be made whole by redistributing the underlying $ATOM tokens to their respective $PHOTON holders completely with the same exchange factors applied to everyone equally, but as with decreasing the merger ratio cap, (for the purpose of giving precedent to the $PHOTON -> $phATOM1 merge mechanism) this must be delayed by a period of 3 months to allow $PHOTON holders to preempt this with a merge.

 Any slashings of the underlying $ATOM, or theft, or loss of $ATOM due to the actions of the AtomOne hub and its $ATOM1 stakers are completely at the risk of